davidtchiu/davidtchiu.github.io/teaching/cs161/hwk3.fraction/index.md

 ### Homework: Fractions

 The key to the object-oriented programming (OOP) paradigm is to write classes, then create objects of those classes to accomplish a greater goal.
 In this assignment, you'll get first-hand experience with object interaction, e.g., storing references (pointers) to objects and calling methods on them.

 For this assignment, you'll build a class that deals with fractions.
 Here's an example of object interaction.
-For one fraction $$a/b$$ to divide another fraction, you need to first input another fraction object, say $$c/d$$, that you want to divide with.
-Then you tell this *other* fraction to invert itself to become $$d/c$$.
-Then you need to ask it for its numerator $$d$$ and denominator $$c$$ and multiply them with $$a$$ and $$b$$, respectively.
+For one fraction $$A/B$$ to divide another fraction, you need to input another fraction object, say $$C/D$$, that you want to divide with.
+Then you tell this *other* fraction to invert itself to become $$D/C$$.
+Then you need to ask it for its numerator $$D$$ and denominator $$C$$ and multiply them with $$A$$ and $$B$$, respectively.
+In the above interaction, it's essential that you see how you'd need to ask this other fraction to manipulate itself by calling methods on it to transform $$C/D$$ into $$D/C$$.
+But it's also essential that, because of object aliasing, you revert this other fraction back to its original form $$C/D$$.

 For this assignment, you'll build a class that deals with fractions as individual "objects."

 #### Student Outcomes

 - Exposure to object interaction.
+- Exposure to object aliasing.
 - Exposure to making method calls on object references.
 - Exposure to integer divide and type conversion.
 - Exposure to type casting.